skyoon1109/Reinforcement-Learning-for-Unrelated-Parallel-Machine-Scheduling/README.md

 - Designed and trained the agent using REINFORCE‑based algorithms with POMO baseline to optimize makespan in dynamic job arrival scenarios.
 - Achieved performance metrics that outperformed standard rule‑based algorithms (SPT) and approached constraint programming solution quality.

+# 🖥️Code files
+- 3_machine_scheduling.ipynb : Code for 3 machines scheduling using REINFORCE with POMO baseline.
+- 4_machine_scheduling.ipynb : Code for 4 machines scheduling using REINFORCE with POMO baseline.

 # 1️⃣Problem Definition
 ## Unrelated Parallel Machine Scheduling with Mask Constraints
 - Each lot has a designated Process_ID